ceu-lang/ceu/docs/manual/v0.20/docs/statements/loops.md

 ### Event Iterator

-The `every` statement iterates over an event continuously and executes its body whenever the event occurs.
+The `every` statement iterates over an event continuously, executing its body whenever the event occurs.

 The event can be an [external or internal event](#TODO) or a [timer](#TODO).